B. 1927 D. 2015

 A master of his craft... his poems have the finality of form which you find only among the first rate - Donald Hall

 About Charles Tomlinson

-Charles Tomlinson (b.
-1927), since his first publication in 1951, has built a career that has seen more notice in the international scene than in his native England; this may explain, and be explained by, his international vision of poetry.
+Charles Tomlinson, since his first publication in 1951, built a career that saw more notice in the international scene than in his native England; this may explain, and be explained by, his international vision of poetry.
 The influence of American poetry, which is acknowledged in his introduction to the first poem on this CD, ‘Above Manhattan’, and his work as a translator from languages including Italian, Spanish and Russian, testify to that vision, as do his friends, who have included William Carlos Williams, Octavio Paz, Vasko Popa and Philippe Jaccottet.
-He also works as a critic, a university professor and an artist, and has been rewarded with the Bennett Award, the International Ennio Flaiano Prize and the International Attilio Bertolucci Poetry Award, plus membership of the American Academy of Arts & Sciences, and the British CBE.
+He also worked as a critic, a university professor and an artist, and was rewarded with the Bennett Award, the International Ennio Flaiano Prize and the International Attilio Bertolucci Poetry Award, plus membership of the American Academy of Arts & Sciences, and the British CBE.

 Tomlinson begins his reading with the words “In reading to you…” – of all the Poetry Archive recordings, this is one of the most intimate, and one of the most welcoming voices.
 His reading style is pitched beautifully to make it seem that he is animating the poems for us with the same concern for his audience as he shows in his introductions.
 What the Times Literary Supplement has called his “perfected style” proves here to be as much a part of his reading as of his writing.